The Police: History

-1977: formation
+1977: Formation

-On 25 September 1976, while on tour with the British progressive rock band Curved Air in Newcastle upon Tyne, in the northeast of England, the band's American drummer, Stewart Copeland, met and exchanged phone numbers with singer-bassist Gordon Sumner, a.k.a.
-Sting, who at the time was playing in a jazz-rock fusion band called Last Exit.
-On 12 January 1977, Sting moved to London, and on the day of his arrival, sought out Copeland for a jam session.
+On 25 September 1976, the American drummer Stewart Copeland was on tour as a member of the British progressive rock band Curved Air.
+In Newcastle upon Tyne, via the music journalist Phil Sutcliffe, Copeland met the singer-bassist Gordon Sumner, a.k.a.
+Sting, who at the time was playing in Last Exit, a jazz-rock fusion band.
+Copeland obtained Sting's number from Sutcliffe's partner.
+On 14 December 1976, Sting moved to London, and on the day of his arrival, sought out Copeland for a jam session.

-"I was inspired by the amazing energy of the whole thing, and I thought, 'Well, I'm new to London and I'm totally unknown, so I'll give it a go.'
-We did a 15-minute lightning set and I squealed and screamed."
+I was inspired by the amazing energy of the whole thing, and I thought, "Well, I'm new to London and I'm totally unknown, so I'll give it a go."
+We did a 15-minute lightning set and I squealed and screamed.

 — —Sting on his first jam session since arriving in London.

-Curved Air had recently split up and Copeland, inspired by the contemporary punk rock movement, was eager to form a new band to join the burgeoning London punk scene.
+Curved Air had recently split up.
+Copeland, inspired by the contemporary punk rock movement, was eager to form a band to join the burgeoning London punk scene.
 While less keen, Sting acknowledged the commercial opportunities, so they formed the Police as a trio, with Corsican guitarist Henry Padovani recruited as the third member.
 After their debut concert on 1 March 1977 at the Alexandria Club in Newport, Wales (which lasted only ten minutes), the group played London pubs and punk clubs touring as backing band and support act for Cherry Vanilla and for Wayne County & the Electric Chairs.
-On 1 May 1977, the Police released on Illegal Records their debut single "Fall Out", recorded at Pathway Studios in Islington, North London on 12 February 1977 (a couple of weeks before the band's debut live performance), with a budget of £150.
+On 1 May 1977, the Police released their debut single "Fall Out" on Illegal Records, recorded at Pathway Studios in Islington, North London on 12 February 1977 (a couple of weeks before the band's debut live performance), with a budget of £150.
 This is the only Police recording featuring Padovani.
-Mick Jagger reviewed the single in Sounds magazine.
+Mick Jagger reviewed the single in Sounds.